mesosphere/dcos-docs-site/pages/docs/1.10/tutorials/autoscaling/index.md

 ---
+layout: layout.pug
-post_title: Autoscaling with Marathon
+title: Autoscaling with Marathon
-nav_title: Autoscaling
+navigationTitle: Autoscaling
-menu_order: 300
+menuWeight: 300
 ---

 You can use autoscaling to automatically increase or decrease computing resources based on usage so that you're using only the resources you need.
 Here are some examples to show you how to implement autoscaling for your services.